 Professor Paul Diller's professional work focuses on the legal structures, including federalism and gerrymandering, that constrain or empower local policymaking.
 Diller’s work on state preemption of local power has been widely cited; his recent work argues that some forms of preemption are more democratically legitimate than others.
 In September 2017, Diller authored an amicus brief on behalf of several municipal organizations and local government law professors in a Supreme Court case challenging gerrymandering of state legislative districts.

-A native of New Jersey, Diller clerked for Chief Judge Edward R. Becker of the U.S. Court of Appeals for the Third Circuit after law school.
-Following his clerkship he was a trial attorney in the Civil Division of the U.S. Department of Justice in Washington, D.C.
-In his spare time, Diller enjoys playing and watching baseball, snowboarding, drinking coffee, and spending time with this family.
+Diller graduated from the University of Pennsylvania and the University of Michigan Law School, both magna cum laude.
+After law school, he clerked for Chief Judge Edward R. Becker of the U.S. Court of Appeals for the Third Circuit.
+He was a trial attorney in the Civil Division of the U.S. Department of Justice in Washington, D.C., where he litigated constitutional, employment discrimination and Freedom-of-Information-Act cases, among others.
+In his spare time, he enjoys baseball, skiing, drinking coffee, and travel.

-- J.D.
-University of Michigan, magna cum laude, Order of the Coif
+- JD, University of Michigan, magna cum laude, Order of the Coif, 2001

-- B.S., B.A.S.
-University of Pennsylvania, magna cum laude
+- BS, BAS, University of Pennsylvania, magna cum laude, 1996